Available: Requestable

 Eliot in 1934 Thomas Stearns Eliot (26 September 18884 January 1965) was a poet, essayist and playwright.
 He was a leading figure in English-language Modernist poetry where he reinvigorated the art through his use of language, writing style, and verse structure.
 He is also noted for his critical essays, which often re-evaluated long-held cultural beliefs.

-Born in St. Louis, Missouri, to a prominent Boston Brahmin family, he moved to England in 1914 at the age of 25 and went on to settle, work, and marry there.
+Born in St. Louis, Missouri, United States, to a prominent Boston Brahmin family, he moved to England in 1914 at the age of 25 and went on to settle, work, and marry there.
 He became a British subject in 1927 at the age of 39 and renounced his American citizenship.

-Eliot first attracted widespread attention for his poem "The Love Song of J. Alfred Prufrock" from 1914 to 1915, which, at the time of its publication, was considered outlandish.
+Eliot first attracted widespread attention for "The Love Song of J. Alfred Prufrock" (1915), which, at the time of its publication, was considered outlandish.
 It was followed by ''The Waste Land'' (1922), "The Hollow Men" (1925), "Ash Wednesday" (1930), and ''Four Quartets'' (1943).
 He wrote seven plays, including ''Murder in the Cathedral'' (1935) and ''The Cocktail Party'' (1949).
-He was awarded the 1948 Nobel Prize in Literature, "for his outstanding, pioneer contribution to present-day poetry".
+He was awarded the 1948 Nobel Prize in Literature "for his outstanding, pioneer contribution to present-day poetry".
 Provided by Wikipedia

 Showing 1 - 13 results of 13 for search 'Eliot, T. S. (Thomas Stearns), 1888-1965' Narrow Search